hottabov/eleventy-pug-scss-typescript/README.md

 - **BrowserSync** ensures live-reloading of the development server.
 - **Luxon** handles date formatting within templates.
 - The **Eleventy Image Plugin** is configured to optimize images and serve responsive versions.

+**Known issues**

+I have not been able to make the class provided by the *img* tag reassigned to the *picture* tag using the Eleventy Image Plugin.
+After reading the developers’ forum, I found that this feature is still in development.
+But you are a CSS ninja, right?
+So, that's not a big deal.

 ## Plans